adambard/learnxinyminutes-docs/haskell.html.markdown

 -- Exercise: write your own version of `interact`.

 -- The code in `sayHello` will never be executed, however.
-The only -- action that ever gets executed is the value value of `main`.
+The only -- action that ever gets executed is the value of `main`.
 -- To run `sayHello` comment out the above definition of `main` -- and repalce it with:
 --   main = sayHello